hamsternipples/nosedocs/noseblog.md

 recently, I wrote on a sticky the idea that I would find it interesting/humorous to create a universe, in which I would conceive it would not be in the creatively rich environment of young girls, but instead continue on as I am now in the constant awareness of the reality nosebook believes I should be living (or rather as their reaction to reality I am living).

-let's start with that idea. now, in this other universe, we will only have the human race. no other alien races exist, and we will try to anticipate its performance in that environment. in reality though, it is much more likely that many alien races came together with their knowledge and constructed an organism which would (on this planet) evolve into the most dynamic tranceiver of frequencies. this would be (obviously) to create a receptor for the "soliton of improbability". something which scales from primate-like behaviour all the way to super-human capability (determined by the frequency).
+let's start with that idea. now, in this other universe, we will only have the human race. no other alien races exist, and we will try to anticipate its performance in that environment. in reality though, it is much more likely that many alien races came together with their knowledge and constructed an organism which would (on this planet) evolve into the most dynamic transceiver of frequencies. this would be (obviously) to create a receptor for the "soliton of improbability". something which scales from primate-like behaviour all the way to super-human capability (determined by the frequency).

-this is important, because conceiving the idea is pretty easy. becoming the realisation of it is something entirely different. obviously, along the way toward the realisation of it, means that the speed of the manifestation needs to rise to surpass the escape velocity of the universe. it seems logical to me that this planet will shortly become a star, and one of the ideas I had was to make the four inner planets all into stars, and we become a quad-rinary star system each with their own planets, then, later a galaxy center, etc. obviously, in order for this to be possible, you will need an organism which can scale like that, and the human race seems capable of achieving this goal.
+this is important, because conceiving the idea is pretty easy. becoming the realisation of it is something entirely different. obviously, along the way toward the realisation of it, means that the speed of the manifestation needs to rise to surpass the escape velocity of the universe. it seems logical to me that this planet will shortly become a star, and one of the ideas I had was to make the four inner planets all into stars, and we become a quaternary star system each with their own planets, then, later a galaxy center, etc. obviously, in order for this to be possible, you will need an organism which can scale like that, and the human race seems capable of achieving this goal.

 back to the universe conceived in the image of nosebook. a lot of how this universe will turn out will largely be determined by the environment in which it is conceived, and therefore the desire which was born out of those circumstances.